Expert career advice tailored for the US market in 2026. Master interview preparation, salary negotiation, and job search strategies for US employers.

 | Pension | 401(k) optional (employer match varies) | Auto-enrolment mandatory (min 3% employee, 5% employer) |

-Most UK professional roles follow this 7-stage process (total timeline: 3-6 weeks):
+Most Worldwide professional roles follow this 7-stage process (total timeline: 3-6 weeks):

-Quick answers to the most common questions about navigating the British job market in 2026.
+Quick answers to the most common questions about navigating the US job market in 2026.